-These 10 Mexican restaurants around San Diego are a total must-try if you’re looking to enjoy some of San Diego’s finest cuisine.
+These 14 Mexican restaurants around San Diego are a total must-try if you’re looking to enjoy some of San Diego’s finest.

 If there’s something San Diego doesn’t kid around with is its Mexican food.
 From tacos to enchiladas and birrias, Mexican food in San Diego is readily available everywhere.
 And with California having been part of Mexico up until less than 200 years ago, you know you can’t go wrong when looking for a place to enjoy Mexico’s scrumptious dishes!

-So if you’re looking to get your fill of tacos, barbacoa, nachos and more make sure to check out these 10 awesome restaurants around San Diego.
-We’ve also created a neat little map you can save to see which restaurant is closest to you, just keep scrolling down!
+So if you’re looking to get your fill of tacos, barbacoa, and more, make sure to check out these 14 incredible restaurants around San Diego.
+We’ve also created a neat little map you can save to see which restaurant is closest to you; just keep scrolling down!

 1. Aqui es Texcoco, Chula Vista